 You should brush your toddler's teeth with a soft-bristled brush at least twice per day and after your child eats sweets.
 You shouldn't, however, use a fluoride toothpaste until your little one is at least 2 years old or when he can spit the fluoride toothpaste out of his mouth and not swallow it.
-When he does reach this age, try a kid-friendly toothpaste, such as Colgate® Barbie Toothpaste.
+When he does reach this age, try a kid-friendly toothpaste, such as Colgate® Minions Toothpaste.
 To brush correctly, you or your child should hold the brush at a 45-degree angle and use gentle strokes over the entire surface of the teeth and along the gum line.
 Each brushing should last at least 2 minutes.

 Treatment for Tooth Decay in Toddlers